Voting

 You can apply for your Permanent Vote By Mail Ballot online here.
 Ballots for the Primary Election will begin mailing on (date TBA) and take 4 to 5 days to arrive.
 Be sure to sign-up for Tracking Your Ballot here https://dupage.ballottrax.net/voter/ (receive text, email, and/or phone call for status of your ballot)

-You can also apply for The Permanent Vote by Mail Program using a form that can be found on-line here.
+You can also apply for the Permanent Vote by Mail Program using a form that can be found on-line here.
 Once you have completed the form, it can be mailed or dropped off at the Election Division.
 Remember to check the option stating you wish to receive the Party Ballot and check the Republican box!
 Mail completed form to:

 DUPAGE COUNTY CLERK ELECTION DIVISION